-It’s good to be alive, but are you living courageous and changing the world for the better?
-From his starting point is a gas station attendant fighting his way out of a dysfunctional childhood, to his rise and starting and running a multimillion-dollar financial services business, Ken Foster has experienced a transformation and courageous living first-hand.
-Ken is a visionary, a business strategist and the radio show host of Voices of Courage, a media outlet with a message of truth, courage, and love.
-On today’s show, he joins Adam Markel to talk about how he’s living courageously, the importance of contemplation in relationships, showing up better and making someone else’s life better, and so much more.
+It’s good to be alive!
+Yet, are you living courageously and changing the world for the better?
+From his starting point as a gas station attendant fighting his way out of a dysfunctional childhood, to creating a multimillion-dollar financial services business, Ken Foster has experienced, not only a transformation, but courageous living first-hand.
+Ken is a visionary, a business strategist and the radio show host of Voices of Courage, a media outlet with a message of truth, courage and love.
+On today’s show, he joins Adam Markel to talk about how he’s living courageously, the importance of contemplation in relationships, showing up better and making someone else’s life better and so much more.

 DOING THIS for 10 Seconds Can Change Your Life!
 Click here to watch Adam’s Inspiring TEDx Talk!

 Ken Foster is my guest.
 He’s a visionary business strategist, radio show host of Voices of Courage, which is syndicated in over a hundred countries.
 Ken Foster is courageous living around the world with his courage clubs, designed to generate a million acts of courage and inspire courageous living to change the world for the better.
 From his starting point as a gas station attendant, fighting his way out of a dysfunctional childhood to his rise and starting and running a multimillion-dollar financial services business, Ken has experienced a transformation and courageous living firsthand.
 Ken resides like I do in Southern California with his wife of many years.
 He practices the discipline of a balanced life through meditation, yoga, healthy eating and daily personal improvement.
 Ken, what a pleasure to have you on the show, welcome.